Entering Ankhar’s lounge, Ray had trouble believing the swank nightclub existed in the same solar system as the Needle, much less the same planet.

-But as it did, and in deference to the upscale setting, he’d ditched the hungry spacer look for black suit and crisp white shirt—sans tie—and even chose the onyx hilted dagger for his sleeve.
+But as it did, and in deference to the upscale setting, he’d ditched the hungry spacer look for a black suit and crisp white shirt—sans tie—and even chose the onyx-hilted dagger for his sleeve.

 Still, as he wove his way through the rich and fabulous, he felt underdressed

 Ray tore his eyes from an Eiolan, who may have been wearing nothing more than paint, to where one of the hostesses wandering the club had joined him.

 “How can you tell?” he asked the petite blond, who was sliding her hand through his arm.

 She shot him a smile filled with promises.
 “I’ve been working at Ankhar long enough to recognize that new-player smell.”

 “I’m not really what you’d call a player,” Ray said, taking a mental step back—not easy, when the woman’s mere presence had sent his hormones into a cyclone.
 “Gambling’s not my thing.”
 As he spoke, he continued on his original route.

 “That’s not the kind of play I meant,” she said.
 “But I think you know that,” she added as they reached the stairs to the saloon bar.
 She trailed her fingers over his sleeve as she eased away, “My name is Lyselle, in case you’re in the mood for company, later.”